fukunagatsu/Mirage/README.md

     (Optional)
-        -l INT    The maximum gene copy numbers [default:3] -m INT    Specification of the evolutionary model.
-0: the RER model 1: the two-parameter model 2: the K&M model 3: the BDI model [default: 0]
+        -l INT    The maximum gene copy numbers [default:3] -m INT    Specification of the gain/loss model.
+0: the BDARD model 1: the BD model 2: the C&M model 3: the BDI model [default: 0]
-        -k INT    The number of mixture components in the phylogenetic mixture model [default: 5]
+        -k INT    The number of mixture components in the phylogenetic mixture model [default: 5] -n INT    Specification of the heterogeneity model.
+0: the PM model 1: the PDF model 2: the Gamma model [default: 0]

     estimate: only estimate ancestral genome